 Guintche

-Marlene Monteiro Freitas, one of the most distinctive figures in international performing arts, presents Guintche, a dynamic solo that explores the boundaries of identity and self-expression.
-This performance is inspired by the Cape Verdean word “guintche,” which can denote both a bird and a prostitute and may also refer to a disjointed approach to life.
-Freitas embodies a range of characters, including a boxer, a clown, and an acrobat, bringing them to life in vivid snapshots.
+Marlene Monteiro Freitas, one of the most distinctive figures in international performing arts, presents Guintche, a dynamic solo exploring the boundaries of identity and self-expression.
+This version features two live drummers, whose powerful rhythms infuse the performance with an unstoppable energy.
+The Cape Verdean word "guintche" inspired Freitas: a term that can mean both a bird and a prostitute and also refers to an incoherent approach to life.
+Freitas embodies a spectrum of characters, including a boxer, a clown, and an acrobat, bringing them to life in vivid snapshots.

 Guintche